orbitsdev/luckybet-admin/api-documentation-fixed.md

 #### Important Notes

-- This endpoint returns available draw schedules (2PM, 5PM, 9PM)
+- This is a legacy endpoint that returns all draws
-- In your UI, users should first select a game type (S2, S3, D4) and then select a draw schedule
-- The selection of game type and draw schedule are separate steps
-- When placing a bet, both the selected `draw_id` and the selected `game_type_id` should be sent
+- For a better user experience, use the `/schedules/available` and `/draws/by-game-type` endpoints instead

 **Example Response:**